 This situation is analogous to that in statistical physics.
 Here we do not consider each particle separately but describe the mean contribution of all particles by temperature, pressure etc. Those quantities have a physical meaning not for each separate particle but for ensembles of many particles.

-A justification of the presence of $x$ in quantized Dirac spinors $\psi(x)$ is that in quantum field theories (QFT) the Lagrangian density depends on the four-vector $x$, but this is only the integration parameter which is used in the intermediate stage.
-The goal of the theory is to construct the S-matrix, and, when the theory is already constructed, one can forget about Minkowski space because no physical quantity depends on $x$.
-This is in the spirit of the Heisenberg S-matrix program according to which in relativistic quantum theory it is possible to describe only transitions of states from the infinite past when $t\to -\infty$ to the distant future when $t\to \infty$.

-The fact that the theory gives the S-matrix in momentum representation does not mean that the coordinate description is excluded.
-In typical situations, the position operator in momentum representation exists not only in the nonrelativistic case but in the relativistic case as well.
-In the latter case, it is known, for example, as the Newton-Wigner position operator \cite{NW} or its modifications.
-However, as pointed out even in textbooks on quantum theory, the coordinate description of elementary particles can work only in some approximations.
-In particular, even in most favorable scenarios, for a massive particle with the mass $m$ its coordinate cannot be measured with the accuracy better than the particle Compton wave length $\hbar/mc$.

-Space-time background is the basic element of QFT which has no analogs in the history of science.
+Space-time background is the basic element of QFT.
 There is no branch of science where so impressive agreements between theory and experiment have been achieved.